Wambui-Waweru847/RiftFresh-Dairy-Cooperative-Supply-Chain-Quality-Loss-Analytics/README.md

 - `docs/requirements.md` — business & functional requirements this report was built to satisfy
 - `docs/images/erd.png` — entity-relationship diagram of the star schema

-## Notes

-This report uses synthetic/portfolio data and does not represent a real dairy cooperative's operations.